fahdSoliman/raysanDev_task/README.md

 ## Authentication & Permissions

-In this project, we used simpleJWT to generate Bearer tokens to validate authenticated users and give them the right permissions depending to thier rule on the system.
+In this project, we used simpleJWT to generate Bearer tokens to validate authenticated users and give them the right permissions depending to thier rules on the system.

 We have two states of users reaching APIs:
 1. Authenticated, no JWT provided.